 We’re proud to call Nottingham home.
 It’s a city of culture, nightlife, sport, and stories – one that’s big on fun, and small on cost.
-It’s friendly, it’s exciting, and it’s in the middle of everywhere – the perfect place to embrace your independence, without ever being too far away from home.
+It’s friendly, it’s exciting and has excellent transport links – the perfect place to embrace your independence.

 Our city bustles with students – we're home to two major universities, attracting over 60,000 students to the city.

 We've been awarded a Purple Flag Award for the seventh year in a row, recognising Nottingham as one of the best nights out in the UK.

 Discover bars hidden down alleyways and under pavements, chic cocktail bars and cosy pubs, as well as indie hotspots and nightclubs playing cheesy tunes.
 For a flavour of Nottingham after dark, check out our guide to the city's nightlife.

 Take a trip down memory lane in Hockley, just a couple of minutes' walk from Old Market Square.

 The cobbled streets are home to vintage treasure troves such as Cow, Wild Clothing, and White Rose.
 Or get lost in Hopkinsons, a warehouse labyrinth crammed with antique homewares, clothes and trinkets.

 Not our words – the words of VisitEngland, who awarded Nottingham the Home of Sport title in 2015.
 From Brian Clough to Carl Froch, and Torvill and Dean to Rebecca Adlington, it’s a city of legends.

 Our city's home to two football clubs, the world-famous Test match cricket ground Trent Bridge, the National Ice Centre, and The National Water Sports Centre.
 In fact, you'll find everything from tennis to roller derby in our city – check out our sports guide for more information.

 Nottingham is home to three great comedy clubs – Glee Club, Jongleurs, and Just the Tonic – attracting big-name and up-and-coming comics.

 Fancy a laugh at student-friendly prices?
 Our very own Students' Union also hosts comedy nights throughout the year.